JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 # ln -s ../../../freebsd-configuration/opt/local/bin/named-reset-dynamic-zone-files
 ```

-The right way to perform manual edits to your zone files in a way that can be applied by `named-reset-dynamic-zone-files` is to never manually edit `.zone` files in the `master-dynamic` directory; instead, you should edit them in the `master` directory, and then call:
+The right way to perform manual edits to your zone files in a way that can be applied by `named-reset-dynamic-zone-files` is to never manually edit `.zone` files in the `primary-dynamic` directory; instead, you should edit them in the `primary` directory, and then call:

 ```
 # named-reset-dynamic-zone-files
 ```

-This will do the right dance with `rndc freeze` and `rndc thaw` on your behalf for any `.zone` file present in the `master` directory, and update the serial number in the SOA record as appropriate.
+This will do the right dance with `rndc freeze` and `rndc thaw` on your behalf for any `.zone` file present in the `primary` directory, and update the serial number in the SOA record as appropriate.

 ## SSL